 Resident Outreach Experiences

-Through longitudinal and block electives, residents have volunteered at the Hope Clinic, Esperanza, the Milestones Deaf Services Group Home, the Chinatown Clinic, the Phoenixville Clinic, the Indian Health Service, and St. Christopher’s Hospital for Children, Philadelphia, as well as international sites in Botswana, Montrose, Honduras, the Andes Mountain, Ecuador, Mumbai, India, St. Petersburg, Guinea, Northern Ontario, Alaska, Dahod, India, Louisiana, and Zuni, New Mexico (serving the Zuni and Navajo Indian Tribes).
+Through longitudinal and block electives, residents have volunteered at the Hope Clinic, Esperanza, the Milestones Deaf Services Group Home, the Chinatown Clinic, the Phoenixville Clinic, the Indian Health Service, and St. Christopher’s Hospital for Children, Philadelphia, as well as international sites in Botswana, Montrose, Dominican Republic, the Andes Mountain, Ecuador, Mumbai, India, St. Petersburg, Guinea, Northern Ontario, Alaska, Dahod, India, Louisiana, and Zuni, New Mexico (serving the Zuni and Navajo Indian Tribes).

 Botswana (Dr. Olsen)

 I was fortunate enough to spend an away rotation taking care of children with HIV in Botswana, participating with the Baylor International Pediatric AIDS Initiative.
 Botswana is a sparsely populated country in southern Africa with a very high HIV rate.
 I spent most of my time in the capital city of Gaborone but also traveled out to two remote hospitals.

 Montrose, PA, is a lovely rural borough overlooking a beautiful lake.
 The community (population ~2,000) is a mix of farmers, humble country-folk, other laborers, and a few wealthier people who appreciate the benefits of living in the country.
 Due to controversial fracking of the underground Marcellus shale for natural gas in that area, Endless Mountain Health Systems was able to secure funding from the gas company to build a desperately-needed new hospital nearby the original site which was under construction during my rotation.